x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 Exporting logs for analysis requires a premium license for your Azure AD tenant.
 If you have a premium license, you can use the following methods to export logs:

-- **Azure Event Hubs, Azure Storage, or Azure Monitor (best method)**: All of these export pathways are capable of handling the load from even very large customers with hundreds of thousands of users.
+- **Azure Event Hubs, Azure Storage, or Azure Monitor (best methods)**: All of these export pathways are capable of handling the load from even large customers with hundreds of thousands of users.
 For more information, see [Stream Azure Active Directory logs to Azure Monitor logs](/azure/active-directory/reports-monitoring/howto-integrate-activity-logs-with-log-analytics).
 - **Graph APIs**: We recommend that you use MS Graph paging logic to ensure you can pull in all of the logs.
 For more information, see [Access Azure AD logs with the Microsoft Graph API](azure/active-directory/reports-monitoring/quickstart-access-log-with-graph-api).
 - **Direct download from web browser**: For large customers, the amount of data can cause browser timeouts.